Hiring the right restaurant broker can be one of the smartest decisions you make.

 3) You want the restaurant broker to feel fairly compensated and motivated

-4) You want the ability to cancel agreement if you’re not satisfied
+4) You want the ability to cancel the agreement if you’re not satisfied

-Should You Work With One or Many Brokers?
+Should You Work With One Restaurant Broker or Many?

 Would your accountant agree to prepare your tax return if four other accountants were also working on your tax return, but only the first one to finish would get paid?